 4. DirecTV Options in Colombia

 DirectTV offers satellite TV services and in some parts of Colombia offers satellite TV services along with Internet services.
 DirecTV uses third party Internet service providers to offer its Internet services in Colombia.

 Unfortunately, per their website, DirecTV doesn’t look to offer Internet services in Medellín.
 But where DirecTV has Internet available in Colombia, they offer Internet speeds of 2 Mbps, 4 Mbps, 6 Mbps, 10 Mbps and 20 Mbps.
 DirectTV offers prepago (pay in advance) and pospago plans in Colombia.

-DirectTV’s pospago plan in Colombia has several packages available with prices ranging from 101,800 to 282,600 pesos per month depending on the package and number of decoders.
-Here are the three DirectTV pospago plans:
+DirectTV’s pospago plan in Colombia has a few packages available with prices ranging from 107,900 to 163,900 pesos per month depending on the package and number of decoders.
+Here are three DirectTV pospago plans:

 In addition, DirectTV has several add-on packages, including: